 Common Types of Shoulder Injuries

-- Sprains: overstretching or tearing a ligament that connects bone to bone
+- Sprain: overstretching or tearing of a ligament that connects bone to bone

 - Tendinitis: inflammation of a tendon